 RESPs: Get $7,200 in government grants working for you!

-One great way to fund your child's post-secondary education is with a Registered Education Savings Plan or RESP.
+One great way to fund your child's post-secondary education is with a Registered Education Savings Plan (RESP).
 An RESP is a savings plan registered with the federal government that provides lifetime government grants of up to $7,200 and bonds of up to $2,000 for eligible children.
-Funds contributed to an RESP (up to $2,500 per year) are eligible to receive the Canadian Education Savings Grant (CESG) of 20% of the contribution (up to $500 per year).
+Funds contributed to an RESP (up to a lifetime maximum of $50,000 per child) are eligible to receive the Canadian Education Savings Grant (CESG) of 20% of the first $2,500 in annual contributions (up to $500 per year).
 This immediate 20% return is a great incentive to invest in an RESP for your child.

 Another complementary strategy used by many parents to help maximize their RESP contributions is to contribute all the payments they receive from the Canada Child Benefit program.
 The more contributions that you make to your RESP over time, the more grants you will receive from the government, the more income you will earn, and ultimately, the larger your RESP will grow to when your child goes off to college or university.

 The seven key benefits of investing in an RESP:

 - Free money — Canadian Educational Savings Grant (CESG) of up to $7,200, or 20% of the first $2,500 made in contributions each year.
 Low- and middle-income families can also qualify for up to $2,000 from the Canadian Learning Bond (CLB).